cuwip-nyc/cuwip-nyc.github.io/faq.md

 #### Can I connect with those going to the conference before arriving ?

  Yes!
-We have set up a [Facebook page](https://www.facebook.com/pg/cuwipnyc).
+We have set up a [Facebook](https://www.facebook.com/pg/cuwipnyc) page.
  Also find us on [Twitter](https://www.instagram.com/cuwip_nyc/) and [Instagram](https://www.instagram.com/cuwip_nyc/) as well!

 #### I have anxiety, depression, etc, and I am worried about attending this conference.
 What should I do?

-Please contact us at cuwipnyc@gmail.com if you are comfortable so we are aware.
+Please contact us at cuwipnyc@gmail.com if you are comfortable doing so.
 We will encourage you to try your best during the networking opportunities, but if you need to be paired up with someone you know (either in rooming or meals), please let us know so we can try to accommodate you.
 We hope that you will be able to comfortably attend the conference and get something from it, but we understand that everyone needs to go at their own pace.

 #### What if I need child care?

-Please contact us to discuss your needs.
+Please contact us at cuwipnyc@gmail.com to discuss your needs.